petrmoravek6/FIT_CTU_small_projects/C++/Huffman code/README.md

 **You can find more about this task in the "details.pdf" file.
 (IN CZECH)**

+There are example inputs and outputs for testing in the folder "tests".

 ## Commands
 - **make (make compile)** - compiles the program
 - **make run** - compiles the program and runs it